Teaching English in Taiwan: Living in Taiwan

 • Pizza Hut

-Costco’s introduction to Taiwan has been a great addition for Western shoppers.
+The introduction of Costco to Taiwan has been a great addition for Western shoppers.
 Nabisco and Frito-Lay, among other popular brands, have found their way into local grocery stores, as well as Western chocolate and ice cream.
-Coffee is becoming readily available and popular as the over 150 Starbucks locations in Taipei would indicate.
-While import foods are still quite expensive, many items can be found in major grocery chain stores.
+Coffee is now widely available and popular as the numerous Starbucks locations in Taipei would indicate.
+While import foods are still quite expensive, many items can be found in major grocery chain stores and hypermarkets.
 Taking a modest supply of one’s favorite foods is not uncommon among foreigners.

 Transportation in Taiwan